luizgmgomes/Docker/Learning.md

 #docker image pull alpine
 #docker image ls
 #docker container run alpine ls -l
 #docker container run -it alpine /bin/sh              <- "-it" = interactive + TTY - opens a terminal to type
 #docker container ls
 #docker container ls -a                               <- Shows all containers, including terminated ones
 #docker container run --help                          <- To find out more about commands
-#docker container start <container ID>         <- Starts a terminated container (# docker container ls -a) from it's ID
+#docker container start <container ID> <NAME>         <- Starts a terminated container (# docker container ls -a) from it's ID
 #docker container exec <container ID> ls              <- Execute certain command on a container with specific ID
 #docker image inspect <IMAGE NAME>                    <- Getting all info from certain image
+#docker container commit <container ID>               <- Create an image of one container, which can be a terminated container as well
+#docker image tag <IMAGE_ID> <NAME>                   <- Create a tag (name) to our image.
+#docker image build -t <TAG> .                        <- Create an image from a Dockerfile ".".
+#